-Studio Break is now accepting from submissions from Student Artists, Deadline: May 15th.
+Studio Break is now accepting from submissions from Professional Artists, Deadline: October 31st

 Studio Break Winners:

-4-5 Artists will be selected for a small group exhibition at Studio Break Gallery curated by Ann Rintz.
+will be selected for an upcoming Two-Person Exhibition at Studio Break Gallery

 Media: the competition is open to all visual media: